TLeonardUK/TLeonardUK.github.io/_posts/2022-06-09-reverse-engineering-dark-souls-3-networking-part-4.md

 [![Wireshark UDP Packet](/assets/images/posts/ds3os_4/wireshark_udp_packets.png)](/assets/images/posts/ds3os_4/wireshark_udp_packets.png)

 It appears the client has switched over from TCP to UDP for communicating with the game server.
-And even more problematic, if we try parsing the packets in the same way as those we recieved via TCP we will fail.
+And even more problematic, if we try parsing the packets in the same way as those we received via TCP we will fail.

 If we have a look at the first packets data we can see why: